 It was up for sale for about nine months for “no money down”.
 But all potential buyers, there were only a few, seemed too unreliable.
 So I refused to sell to any of them.

 Finally I ended up selling the townhome to an investor although I initially had quite a few doubts about selling it to him.
 After a short background check (using public county records) I discovered he had over 100 houses under his name.

 My job then was a Programmer consultant at Los Angeles County Data Processing department in Downey California.
 I met the potential buyer in the front office there.
 My original thoughts he might be some sort of shady character gave me some caution.
 However, after meeting and talking to him, he assured me everything was on the up and up.

 AITDs became my Friend

 I weighed my options and decided that since the property had been for sale so long I’d better get rid of it then if I could.
 I thought that even if he did do some shady deals at least buying my property was going through escrow and I had legitimate title through the Veterans Administration so my sale was not a problem.

 Now, even though that was sold as zero down deal I did make about $1800 due to closing costs.
-That was good for me because I had arranged for the person who had bought my townhome originally (that investor) to be able to sell it easily since I had put a new assumable AITD mortgage on it and the money would be coming directly to me.
+That was good for me because I had arranged for the person who had bought my townhome originally (that investor) to be able to sell it easily.That’s because I had put a new assumable AITD mortgage on it.
+The money from the mortgage would be coming directly to me.
 Well almost directly to me because I arranged for the new buyer to make his payments to Bank of America.

 What is an AITD?
 According to Greg Luczak’s Real Estate Blog, the definition – all-inclusive deed of trust (AITD) is: